 VMware Certified Technical Associate (VCTA) Practice Exam

-What is the function of the vSphere Web Client?
+What is the purpose of the VMware vSphere client?

 Next Question